SanderSmee/sandersmee.github.io/source/_posts/2015/01/spring-testexecutionlistener-dbunit.md

 ---
 title:  "Loading DBUnit data in a Spring TestExecutionListener"
+categories:
+  - Programming
+tags:
+  - spring
+  - dbunit
 date: 2015-01-01
-category: programming
-tags: [spring, dbunit]
 published: false
 ---
 You can use Spring `TestExecutionListener` to load DBUnit data per test class.